- Illinois expanded Medicaid in 2014, and more than 600,000 people have gained coverage as a result.

 - Parents and other adults qualify with family income up to 133 percent of FPL (138 percent with the built-in 5 percent income disregard).

-- Apply online using the Illinois wesbite or Healthcare.gov.
+- Apply online using the Illinois website or Healthcare.gov (for non-disabled adults under age 65).

 - Apply in person and get help from the Department of Human Services (DHS).
 Find the nearest Family Community Resource Center.